 It is easy to see the benefits and motivational impact of “action”.
 However, it is easy to forget or ignore the fact that “inaction” comes with costs.
 If you are not getting the results you want in life, you are just as responsible for the “inactions” as you are for the “actions” you take.

 It was pointed out that the reason why some people have not created the life they really want is more often due to their failure to take action (inaction) then taking the wrong action.
-There is an obvious reason for this: when you take action, even the wrong action, you get feedback which quickly lets you know if you are on the right track or not.
+There is an obvious reason for this: when you take action, even the wrong action, you get feedback that quickly lets you know if you are on the right track or not.
 You can identify any adjustments you need to make.
 If you do not take action, you do not get that feedback!

 During the pause period, I would like to challenge you to reflect on your actions and inactions hoping that you will realise that inaction comes with great costs.